spheredev/neosphere/INSTALL.md

 Linux
 -----

-minisphere depends on Allegro 5.1.12+ (earlier versions will not work), libmng, and zlib. libmng and zlib are usually available through your distribution's package manager, but Allegro 5.1 is considered "unstable" and likely won't be available through that channel.
+minisphere depends on Allegro 5 (5.1 or later is recommended), libmng, and zlib. libmng and zlib are usually available through your distribution's package manager, but Allegro 5.1 is considered "unstable" and likely won't be available through that channel.
+You can build against Allegro 5.0, but this version has some fairly major bugs and is not recommended except as a last resort.

-If you're running Ubuntu, there are PPA packages available.
+If you're running Ubuntu, there are PPA packages available for Allegro 5.1.

 [Ubuntu PPA - Allegro 5.1 "Unstable"]
 (https://launchpad.net/~allegro/+archive/ubuntu/5.1)

-Otherwise, you will have to compile and install Allegro yourself.
+Otherwise, you can compile and install Allegro yourself.
 Clone the Allegro repository from GitHub and follow the installation instructions found in `README_make.txt` to get Allegro set up on your system.

 [Allegro 5 GitHub Repository]